-- the investor's subscription volume and/or total volume held in the collective capital investment or, where applicable, in the promoter's product range; - the amount of fees generated by the investor; - the investor's investment behaviour (e.g. expected holding period); - the degree of support shown by the investor during the collective capital investment's launch phase.
+- the volume subscribed by the investor or the total volume they hold in the collective in-vestment scheme or, where applicable, in the product range of the promoter; - the amount of the fees generated by the investor; - the investment behaviour shown by the investor (e.g. expected investment period); - the investor's willingness to provide support in the launch phase of a collective investment scheme.

-At the investor's request the AIFM shall disclose the amount of volume discounts free of charge.
+Upon request by the investor, the Management Company must disclose the amounts of such rebates free of charge.

-1.5 Place of performance and place of jurisdiction
+1.5.
+Place of performance and place of jurisdiction

-For units distributed in Switzerland the place of performance and place of jurisdiction is the registered office of the Representative in Switzerland.
+For investor shares distributed in Switzerland, the place of performance and place of jurisdiction is the registered office of the representative in Switzerland.